r2d2well/CS-4742-Term-Project/README.md

 wait until it is finished training, it will save checkpoints in case something happens so not much progress is lost

   ## Run the flask app to start the server -

 run -
 `python app.py`

 ## Then startup a new console -

-Make sure to do this in a seperate console  that app.py is running in otherwise it won't work
+Make sure to do this in a seperate console than app.py is running in otherwise it won't work

 run -
 `python model_test.py`